jaredkosanovic/wedding-website/README.md

-Web site for Andrea and Grazia's wedding.
+Web site for Abbey and Jared's  wedding.

 Uses responsive-wedding by @bmgdev on github.